DCVL-3D/EgoGVAE_release/README.md

    ```

 #### 🔄 Merging Outputs
-After the evaluation is complete, you can merge the generated output `.npz` files into a single format using the provided utility script:
+After the evaluation is complete, you can merge output `.npz` files into a single format using the provided script:

 ```bash
 python utils/convert_npz_to_p.py \